The toll of reckless driving, a personal story

-I now dedicate my free time to telling my story and showing my legs to teens, showing them what can happen when they choose to either get in the car with someone they know drives recklessly or if they choose to drive that way.
+I now dedicate my free time to telling my reckless driving story and showing my legs to teens, showing them what can happen when they choose to either get in the car with someone they know drives dangerously or if they choose to drive that way.

 I hope I can get through to even just one of them — to make even one of them think twice before speeding, texting, drinking, not wearing a seatbelt.
 Then all of the pain I have been through is worth it.
 I have been told from day one that it’s a miracle that I survived, but I count it as a miracle that I am able to tell my story and help others.

-This story was written by Brittany Leedham, who is now 24 and works at Brookdale Belle Meade as the resident program coordinator.
+This story was written by Brittany Leedham, who is now 25 and works at Brookdale Franklin as the resident program coordinator.
 She enjoys spending time with her beagle, Irish, and being outside.

 April is Distracted Driving Awareness Month

 The National Safety Council: New technology allows us to make phone calls, dictate texts or emails and update social media while driving – all actions that are proven to increase crash risk.
 Read about the hazards here.

 Distraction.gov: This site is a federal resource for learning about distracted driving.
 Get the facts and get involved here.